cal-itp/data-infra/docs/publishing/sections/4_notebooks_styling.md

 ### Capturing Parameters

 When parameterizing a notebook, there are 2 places in which the parameter must be injected.
-Let's say you want to run your notebook twelve times for each of the twelve Caltrans districts. `district` is the parameter.
+Let's say you want to run your notebook twelve times for each of the twelve Caltrans districts.
+The column `district` is the parameter.

 #### Header: